-- The housing requirement for Lichfield and the potential for housing land supply to meet this need. - Any unmet housing need arising from the Greater Birmingham and Black Country Housing Market Area (GBBCHMA), inclusive of any unmet housing need arising from Tamworth Borough and the appropriate level of contribution within the District of Lichfield in line with ongoing technical work and the requirements of policy TP48 of the adopted Birmingham Development Plan (BDP). - Employment land requirements for Lichfield as identified through a comprehensive evidence basis. - Lichfield's potential role in meeting any wider unmet employment needs through the Duty to Co-operate (DtC). - The appropriateness of the existing settlement hierarchy and the strategic distribution of growth in light of new housing, employment and other service/infrastructure needs. - Gypsy, Traveller and Travelling Showpeople (GTTS) provision. - A comprehensive Green Belt Review either in partnership with relevant neighbouring authorities or in close consultation with these authorities through the DtC, to inform any further Green Belt release to accommodate new development within the District. - An evidence-based assessment of highways infrastructure needs, in partnership with the highways authorities.
+- The housing requirement for Lichfield and the potential for housing land supply to meet this need. - Any unmet housing need arising from the Greater Birmingham and Black Country Housing Market Area (GBBCHMA), inclusive of any unmet need arising from Tamworth Borough, and the appropriate level of contribution which the District of Lichfield in line with ongoing technical work ad the requirements of policy TP48 of the adopted Birmingham Development Plan (BDP). - Employment land requirements for Lichfield as identified through a comprehensive evidence base. - Lichfield's potential role on meeting any wider unmet employment needs through the Duty to Co-operate (DtC). - The appropriateness of the existing settlement hierarchy and the strategic distribution of growth in light of new housing, employment and other service/infrastructure needs. - Gypsy, Traveller and Travelling Showpeople (GTTS) provision. - A comprehensive Green Belt Review either in partnership with relevant neighbouring authorities or in close consultation with these authorities through the DtC, to inform any further Green Belt release to accommodate new development within the District.